 DEFAULT section defines

-- logdir: a direcory where to put the logfiles.
+- logdir: a directory where to put the logfiles.

 - pidfile: It also needs a filename (as an absolute pathname) for a pidfile, which is being used to prevent concurrent execution.